Isolation forest: Algorithm

-When the iTree is fully grown, each point in $X$ is isolated at one of the external nodes.
-Intuitively, the anomalous points are those (easier to isolate, hence) with the smaller path length in the tree, where the path length $h(x_i)$ of point $x_i \in X$ is defined as the number of edges $x_i$ traverses from the root node to get to an external node.
+When the iTree is fully grown, each point in X is isolated at one of the external nodes.
+Intuitively, the anomalous points are those (easier to isolate, hence) with the smaller path length in the tree, where the path length h(x_{i}) of point $x_i \in X$ is defined as the number of edges x_{i} traverses from the root node to get to an external node.

-A probabilistic explanation of iTree is provided in the original iForest paper.
+A probabilistic explanation of iTree is provided in the iForest original paper.